 - Edgar Young, born 11 March 1916 in Canada, in the U.S. Army in 1941; of Long Beach at his father’s death in 1955.

 - Melba Young, born 24 February 1922 at Ogen, Utah; married ____ Wade.
-She was residing at Los Angeles in 1941; called “Mrs. Melba Wade of Monterey Park” in her father’s 1955 death notice.
+She was residing at Los Angeles in 1941, and is called “Mrs. Melba Wade of Monterey Park” in her father’s 1955 death notice.

 - Fern Ella Young, born 16 December 1929 at Los Angeles, died 6 October 2003 at Long Beach, California.
 She was residing with her parents in 1941; called “Mrs. Fern Garrison of Lakewood” in her father’s 1955 death notice.
 She married (1) 26 November 1948 at Los Angeles, California, but divorced November 1970 at Los Angeles), Dean Lee Garrison, born in 1927 at Long Beach, California, died in 1973 at San Diego, California, aged 46 years, and buried in Forest Lawn Memorial Park, Cypress, Orange County, California, son of Zeno A. Garrison and Alma J. Whitacre.
 They had at least one child, a son Randy Garrison.
 Fern Ella Young married (2) Leslie Raymond Grey.

 Other Youngs of Williamsburg Township